mechaman111/spnati/creator-docs/docs/kkl/alpha_transparency.md

+# KKL Alpha Transparency

+How to make pieces of your character disappear

+---

 When loading a code from a file (**not** from the Import/Export tab), KKL will first look for `key=value` pairs, separated by '\n' (one per line).
 These key-value pairs can be used to specify alpha transparency for different parts of a character's body.